-Tuition Remission Guidelines for Summer Sessions I & II 2017
+Tuition Remission Guidelines for Summer Sessions I and II 2018

-The Department of University Human Resources (UHR) Office of Employee Benefits is now accepting tuition remission forms for Summer sessions I and II 2017.
+The Department of University Human Resources (UHR) Office of Employee Benefits is now accepting tuition remission forms for Summer Sessions I and II 2018.

 Employee Tuition Remission

 Faculty and staff employees must submit the electronic or paper Tuition Remission Request Form for themselves, as well as their spouses and dependents.
 Employees must have an active, approved appointment in PHR with a start date no later than May 29, 2018 for Summer Session I and July 9, 2018 for Summer Session II in order for the employee to be eligible for tuition remission.

 - Full-Time Employees (100%): Eight total credit hours for Summer Sessions I and II 2018, combined.

 - Regular Status Part-Time Employees (50% or more): Credit hours are prorated according to FTE.